sungnga/react-revents/README.md

       - 2nd case is for events the user hosting:
         - Return the eventsRef with one specified query and order the events by date
       - The default case is for future events:
-        - Return the eventsRef with one query where the attendeeIds contains the userUid and order the events by date
+        - Return the eventsRef with two queries where the attendeeIds contains the userUid and list only events that are greater than today, meaning, future events.
+Order the events by date
     ```javascript
     export function getUserEventsQuery(activeTab, userUid) {
       let eventsRef = db.collection('events');